Sombrero7/project3/README.md

 ## Evaluation
 ---

 We evaluate our models based on their abilities to maximize the number of identified churning customers while minimizing the misidentified non-churning customers.
 Again, the F-4 score comes in handy because it enables us to quadruple weight recall as to incentivize our model to treat the identification of churning customers with higher priority than hedging against the misidentification of non-churning customers.
-This is because mitigating a single unit of churn has a higher return in revenue than does the loss associated with a single unit of non-churn, we estimate in the around the order of 4 times.
+This is because mitigating a single unit of churn has a higher return in revenue than does the loss associated with a single unit of non-churn, we estimate to be around the order of 4 times.

 Additional considerations include model complexity/interpretability and predictive time consumption.